Computationally Efficient Learning of Statistical Manifolds: Application to smart meter data

-Since a key objective is the visualization of anomalous times of the week, Figure \ref{fig:todplot} shows \(d=2\)-dimensional representations of the data for meter ID 1003 obtained using, from left to right, Isomap, LLE, Laplacian Eigenmaps, and Hessian LLE.
+Since a key objective is the visualization of anomalous times of the week, \autoref{fig:todplot} shows \(d=2\)-dimensional representations of the data for meter ID 1003 obtained using, from left to right, ISOMAP, LLE, Laplacian Eigenmaps, Hessian LLE, t-SNE and UMAP.
 All cases in the top panels refer to results when exact nearest neighbors are used, while the middle and bottom panels refer to results where approximate nearest neighbors are used.
 The half-hour of the day that an observation belongs to is depicted using color.
-With the exception of LLE, the results demonstrate that similar times of day are grouped closely together.
-The cyclical pattern observed in the representation is indicative of the fact that low values for half-hour of the day (00:00, 00:30, 01:00) are temporally proximate to high values for half-hour of the day (22:30, 23:00, 23:30) and are therefore similar.
-Figure \ref{fig:todplot} also exhibits three clusters roughly corresponding to three phases of a typical day, working during the day (08:00 -- 17:00), recreation during the evening (17:00 -- 00:00), and sleeping (00:00 -- 08:00).
+With the exception of LLE and Hessian LLE, the results demonstrate that similar times of day are grouped closely together.
+The cyclical pattern observed in the representation is indicative of the fact that low values for half-hour of the day (00:00, 00:30, 01:00) are temporally proximate to high values for half-hour of the day (22:30, 23:00, 23:30) and are therefore similar. \autoref{fig:todplot} also exhibits three clusters roughly corresponding to three phases of a typical day, working during the day (08:00 -- 17:00), recreation during the evening (17:00 -- 00:00), and sleeping (00:00 -- 08:00).
 The times of day were not explicitly used in constructing results, rather this structure was uncovered by the manifold learning algorithms themselves.
-This grouping is particularly prominent in Hessian LLE and to a lesser extent in Laplacian Eigenmaps.
-Encouragingly, all patterns are equally prominent irrespective of whether exact or approximate nearest neighbors are used.
-Table \ref{tab:quality1id} also shows one of the embedding quality measures, Trustworthiness, for all the embeddings in Figure \ref{fig:todplot}.
-By comparing the Trustworthiness, it can be shown that using Isomap gives the highest Trustworthiness of 0.983, while Annoy leads to slightly better trustworthiness than even exact nearest neighbors.
-This conclusion can also be drawn for almost all the other quality measures mentioned in Section \ref{qualitymeasure}.
-The running times are summarised in Table \ref{tab:time1id}, with the run time for k-d trees generally shorter than Annoy except when combined with Hessian LLE.
-In general, the improvement from using approximate nearest neighbors relative to exact nearest neighbors is fairly minor in this example.
-However, we reiterate that even exact nearest neighbors here use k-d trees, compared to other methods in the literature that require all \(N^2\) pairwise distances to be computed and are thus infeasible.
+This grouping is particularly prominent in tSNE and UMAP while to a lesser extent in Laplacian Eigenmaps.
+Encouragingly, when comparing row-wise, all patterns are equally prominent irrespective of whether exact or approximate nearest neighbors are used.